 - VI/Cog Candidates are expected to teach stand-up skiers through the Beginner/Novice Zone.
 Candidates are expected to tether a stand-up skier using tethers attached to the ski tips through the Beginner/Novice Zone.
-Candidates will be tested on guiding a visually impaired student on green or easy blue trails. - 3-Track/4-Track/Slider Exam Candidates are expected teach 3-track, 4-track and Slider progressions through the Beginner/Novice Zone.
+Candidates will be tested on guiding a visually impaired student on green or easy blue trails. - 3-Track/4-Track Candidates are expected teach 3-track and 4-track progressions through the Beginner/Novice Zone.
 Candidates are expected to be able to ski 3-track and 4-track equipment through the Beginner Zone.
-Candidates will be expected to tether a Slider and/or assist a 4-track skier using tethers attached to the ski tips. - Mono/Bi Candidates are expected to teach mono-ski and bi-ski students (fixed and handheld outriggers) through the Beginner/Novice Zone.
+Candidates will be expected to assist a 4-track skier using tethers attached to the ski tips. - Mono/Bi Candidates are expected to teach mono-ski and bi-ski students (fixed and handheld outriggers) through the Beginner/Novice Zone.
 Candidates are expected to tether a bi-ski with fixed outriggers on groomed green terrain.
 Candidates are not expected to ski independently, or to independently load the chairlift, in any of the sit down equipment.